-FIREARMS As provided by the Spanish government, shipping of private firearms to Spain is authorized only to active duty military personnel in pay grades of E-5 and above and DoD civilian employees with equivalent grades.
+will be officially warned by the NEX ITV safety inspectors that their vehicle does not meet Spanish safety criteria and the inspector will recommend they have the plastic coating removed.
+Window tinting of rear windshield and rear side windows is permissible only when approved plastic coats are used and installed by professionals.
+Firearms As provided by the Spanish government, shipping of private firearms to Spain is authorized only to active duty military personnel in pay grades of E-5 and above and DoD civilian employees with equivalent grades.
 When shipping firearms, be sure to have them specifically described on your DD 1299 (Personal Property Shipping application) and on the shipping inventory that packers will prepare, including make, model, caliber and serial number.
 They must be properly located in the crate or box number one of your shipment.
-Once in Spain, firearms must be immediately registered with the Naval Station Rota Security Department.
+Once in Spain, firearms must be immediately registered with the NAVSTA Rota Security Department.
 Firearms must be stored in the Security Department armory for the duration of the tour.
 NAVSTA Rota's security armory is the only authorized storage facility of firearms aboard the installation.
 All firearms must be registered with Spanish military or Guardia Civil firearms registrars.
 Members must also apply for a weapons ownership document or "Guia de Pertenencia" upon arrival.
-The types and quantities of firearms that eligible personnel may ship to Spain are limited to the following: - Handguns (maximum): one - Big game rifles (maximum): five - Shotguns, .22 cal. rifles (maximum): six - High powered pellet guns and cross bows or combination thereof (maximum): 12 - Pellet rifles/pistols (semiautomatic firing, maximum): six - Pellet rifles/pistols (single shot): unlimited While it is possible to ship firearms to Spain, one should consider leaving firearms in storage in the U.S., as there are few public gun ranges in the local area.
-Hunters must obtain licenses (in Spanish) and permission from landowners before shooting on private property in Spain, which can be difficult to obtain.
+The types and quantities of firearms that eligible personnel may ship to Spain are limited to the following: - Handguns (maximum): 1 - Big game rifles (maximum): 5 - Shotguns, .22 cal. rifles (maximum): 6 - High-powered pellet guns and cross bows or combination thereof (maximum): 12 - Pellet rifles/pistols (semiautomatic firing, maximum): 6 - Pellet rifles/pistols (single shot): unlimited While it is possible to ship firearms to Spain, it is highly encouraged to leave firearms in storage in the U.S., as there are few public gun ranges in the local area and there is a process that can take a few days to be able to check out your firearm.
+Hunters must obtain licenses (in Spanish) and permission from land owners before shooting on private property in Spain, which can be difficult to obtain.
 Important Note: If assigned to NATO units, contact your NSE for specific details on your firearms importation.
 NATO personnel must request importation approval in advance otherwise your firearms may not be registered.
-PETS You and your family are welcome to bring pets to Spain but there are things to consider regarding types, number and sizes of pets.
+Pets You and your family are welcome to bring pets to Spain but there are things to consider regarding types, number and sizes of pets.
 If living in on-base housing, you are limited to a maximum of two pets (defined as dogs and/or cats) with no limit on size.
-All base housing units are fully fenced, but pet owners cannot leave their pets outdoors full-time.
+All base housing units are fully fenced, but pet owners cannot leave their pets outdoors full-time out of consideration for their neighbors.
 Dog run enclosures are prohibited in housing areas.
 Most Spanish landlords will impose similar limits on pets and may impose size or weight limits.